 Today you will travel by 4x4 to Rock View Lodge at Annai.
 The road winds through the savannah and the foothills of the Pakaraima Mountains and offers the perfect opportunity for savannah birding.
 Jabiru Stork are often spotted in this area.
 The Rupununi Savannah is an extensive area of grassland with termite mounds and scattered or riparian woodland.
 Rock View Lodge is located inside the Rupununi Savannah at the point of intersection with the Pakaraima Mountains and resembles an oasis which attracts many species of bird.

 Accommodation: Rock View Lodge

 Today, during the drive you might catch sight of a Jabiru Stork or Toco Toucan.
 You will take a boat trip to Karanambu Ranch and may spot some Giant Otters on the way.
-You will reach the ranch where the owner is Diane McTurk who is well-known for her work on otters.
-You will then take a boat to see the otters and as dusk falls to the ponds see the giant Victoria Regis waterlily bloom.
+You will reach the ranch and once settled take a boat to see the otters and as dusk falls to the ponds see the giant Victoria Regis waterlily bloom.
 On the way back to the lodge look out for Black Caiman and the birds and creatures of the night.

 Around the ranch there is a host of birds and wildlife such as the Spotted Puffbird or Striped Woodcreeper. when water levels are appropriate a wooded swamp nearby is the ideal spot for a large colony of Boat-billed Herons as well as Egrets, Anhingas and Wattled Jacarnas.
 This is truly a bird lover's paradise.